 Year 13 – Autumn Term: UCAS Carmel Application Timetable

 • Make sure you arrange to take any admissions tests that will be required for your chosen courses.
-DO NOT SIT ANY TESTS UNTIL YOU SEE DR FRANK.
+DO NOT SIT ANY TESTS UNTIL YOU SEE A MEMBER OF STAFF.

 • October 22nd: 1st Internal Carmel Deadline for completion of Online UCAS form, including a good draft of your Personal Statement.
 Forward your application to your tutor for comments.

 • November 28th: 2nd Internal Carmel Deadline.
 All UCAS forms must be completed ready for references to be put on by your tutor.